 1 out of 1 people found this review helpful.

 Thanks to all the good reviews, I bought myself some regular tea bags.
 Alone, they work great.
 They're even better when I top an ice cube onto the tea bag, and leave it on for 10 minutes.
 This works out better for me, since I have really puffy eyes!
 10 minutes!
 And my eyes look SO better that you really CAN see a HUGE difference!
 Both eyes have "deflated", within a week, that it looks like I don't have bags anymore!
 I even sometimes just use the ice, wrapped in a washcloth and leave it on.
 Now I don't always have to hide behind a pair of glasses!
 YAY!

-i just run them under the tap with warm water till i see the water turn brown then i apply it to my eyes while i eat my brekie (5-10 min everyday), then i wash my face and moisturize, then put on cold spoons, then i conceal.
+As a insecure teen with crazy puffy/dark circles, this is my favvvv!i just run them under the tap with warm water till i see the water turn brown then i apply it to my eyes while i eat my brekie (5-10 min everyday), then i wash my face and moisturize, then put on cold spoons, then i conceal.
 Result?
 A Brand New Face! :) I love dis stuff

 green tea bags are the most delicate and moisturizing for the skin. i steep a bag for about 5 minutes, drink the tea, and then apply the tea bag to my face.
 It's so easy and cheap not to try.

 Skin: Acne-prone, Fair-Medium, Neutral